Background pattern

 3. How to take ABILIFY

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Use in children and adolescents

-The dose can be gradually increased tothe recommended dose for adolescents of 10 mg once a day.
+The dose can be gradually increased to the recommended dose for adolescents of 10 mg once a day.
 However, your doctor may prescribe lower or higher doses up to a maximum of 30 mg once a day.

 If you take more ABILIFY than you should

-• rapid heartbeats, agitation/aggressiveness, language problems;
+• rapid heartbeat, agitation/aggressiveness, language problems;

 • unusual movements (especially of the face or tongue) and decreased level of consciousness.